 We study the biology of bacteria that inhabit environments ranging from freshwater, to soil, to the interior of mammalian cells.
-Scientists in our group utilize a cross-disciplinary set of experimental tools as they work to understand how bacteria adapt their physiology to survive across changing physical and chemical landscapes.
+Scientists in our group utilize a cross-disciplinary set of experimental tools as they work to understand how bacterial cells adapt their physiology to survive changing physical and chemical landscapes.

-Our studies primarily focus on the class Alphaproteobacteria including mammalian pathogens of the genus Brucella, the freshwater/soil bacterium Caulobacter crescentus, and the marine photoheterotroph Erythrobacter litoralis.
-In addition, we collaborate with clinicians and ecologists on studies of Bacteroides fragilis and other microbes that reside in the human gut.
-We are working to understand the contribution of these bacteria to inflammatory bowel diseases.
+Our studies primarily focus on Alphaproteobacteria including mammalian pathogens of the genus Brucella, the freshwater/soil bacterium Caulobacter crescentus, and the marine photoheterotroph Erythrobacter litoralis.
+We also collaborate with clinicians and ecologists on studies of Bacteroides fragilis and other bacteria that reside in the human gut.
+We are working to understand the contribution of these microbes to inflammatory bowel diseases.

 Students and postdocs in the lab develop and drive a diverse set of projects.
 For additional information on our work, see our .

 We work on the main campus of MSU in the Biomedical and Physical Sciences Building.
 Comments and questions about our research and publications are welcome.